devanshiverma123/email_backup_dropbox/README.md

  pip install dropbox
  ```

 The next step is to upload the files to the specified location.
+The files from the local system are uploaded into the dropbox account.